7h3v01d/Run-With-Args/README.md

-# 🪟 Run With Args — Native Windows Context Menu Execution for Python (Archived)
+# Run With Args (Archived)
+### Making Python Tools Feel Native on Windows

-**Run With Args** is a small but deliberate experiment in making **Python scripts behave like native Windows tools**.
+**Run With Args** is a small systems-level utility that integrates Python scripts directly into the Windows shell, allowing them to be executed from the right-click context menu with full argument support.

-Instead of living in terminals or IDEs, Python utilities become:
-- right-click actions
-- argument-aware
-- OS-integrated
-- executable like any other Windows command

-This project is archived, but the idea is fully realized.
+This project demonstrates cross-domain thinking across **Python, Windows internals, and developer workflows**.

 ---

-## 🚀 What problem does this solve?
+## What problem does this solve?

-Python is powerful — but on Windows, it often feels *second-class* at the OS level.

-Common friction:
+On Windows, Python scripts typically require:
-- scripts require a terminal
+- opening a terminal
+- navigating directories
-- arguments are awkward to pass from Explorer
+- manually passing arguments
-- batch files feel brittle
-- PowerShell is overkill for small tools
-- Python utilities never feel “native”

-This project asked a simple question:

-> **Why can’t a Python script behave like a real Windows command?**
+This creates friction for tools that are otherwise simple and useful.

+**Run With Args removes that friction** by treating Python scripts as first-class OS commands.

 ---

-## 🧠 The idea (this is the unique part)

-**Run With Args** bridges Python and the Windows shell by combining:

-- a compiled executable wrapper (via PyInstaller)
+## Key ideas

+- Python scripts compiled into standalone executables
-- Windows Registry context menu integration
+- Windows Registry integration for context menu commands
-- clean argument forwarding
+- Clean argument forwarding from Explorer to Python
-- zero terminal interaction
+- No terminal interaction required

 The result:

-> **Right-click → Run Python Tool → Arguments passed → Done**
+**Right-click → Run Python tool → Done**

-No console juggling.
-No shell setup.
-No hacks at runtime.

 ---

-## ✨ What it does

-- Registers a **custom right-click context menu entry** in Windows Explorer
-- Launches a **compiled Python executable**
-- Forwards selected file paths and arguments correctly
-- Handles quoting, spacing, and working directory issues
-- Allows Python scripts to feel like native OS utilities

-This is not a batch-file workaround — it’s proper shell integration.
+## Why this matters

+This project shows:
+- Systems-level problem solving
+- Comfort working across language, OS, and tooling boundaries
+- Attention to workflow ergonomics, not just code correctness
+- Ability to identify and remove everyday developer friction

+The solution is small, intentional, and complete.

 ---

-## 🧩 Why this is unusual

-The pieces individually exist:
-- Python scripts
-- PyInstaller executables
-- Registry edits
-- Argument passing

-But very few tools combine them into a **reusable, ergonomic pattern**.

-This project lives in the gap between:
-- developer tooling
-- OS-level UX
-- automation ergonomics

-Most people accept the friction.
-This project removes it.

----

-## 🗂️ Project contents

-- `run_with_args.py`
-  Core Python logic for argument handling and execution

-- `run_with_args.spec`
-  PyInstaller build configuration for creating a standalone executable

-- `Registry Entry.reg`
-  Windows Registry file to install the right-click context menu entry

-- `README.md`
-  Project documentation

-- `notes.txt`
-  Design notes and observations from development

----

-## ▶️ How it works (high level)

-1. Python script is compiled into a standalone `.exe`
-2. Windows Registry entry registers a context menu command
-3. Explorer passes selected file(s) as arguments
-4. Executable receives and processes arguments normally
-5. Script runs exactly as if invoked from CLI — but without a terminal

----

-## ⚠️ Project status
+## Status

-**Archived / Complete**

-- Core functionality works
-- No active development
-- No installer beyond the `.reg` file
+Archived.
-- Preserved as a reference implementation
+Preserved as a reference implementation of OS-integrated Python tooling.

-This project does exactly what it set out to do.

----

-## 💡 Why it still matters

-This pattern is useful for:
-- developer utilities
-- file processing tools
-- automation scripts
-- internal workflows
-- “one-click” Python tooling on Windows

-It demonstrates how Python can be elevated from *script* to *first-class OS tool*.

----

-## 📜 License

-Unlicensed (personal archive).

----

-## 🏷️ Status

-Archived — small, intentional, and quietly powerful.